 The Cove Warehouse Maritime Museum in Cove Park documents Wethersfield’s trade with the West Indies from the mid-17th century to 1830.

 Meanwhile the Captain James Francis House (1793) at 120 Hartford Avenue was built by the master builder James Francis for himself.

 It was occupied by his descendants for almost two centuries up tol 1969.
 Each room here is decorated to evoke a different period from the building’s past.

 The main address for the Wethersfield Historical Society is 200 Main Street, home of the Wethersfield Museum.

 Open Tuesday to Sunday, the museum has riveting exhibitions drawing you into all aspects of the town’s history.

-“Legendary People, Ordinary Lives” is an ongoing exhibition diving into six aspects of Wethersfield’s past: Agricultural heritage, architecture, historic preservation, suburban and social development, and entrepreneurial spirit.
+“Legendary People, Ordinary Lives” is an ongoing exhibition diving into six aspects of Wethersfield’s past.
+These are Agricultural heritage, architecture, historic preservation, suburban and social development, and entrepreneurial spirit.

-The displays brim with authentic artefacts from portraits to period costume, maritime tools, signs and locally made furniture, livened up with plenty of interactivity that kids will enjoy.
+The displays brim with authentic artifacts from portraits to period costume, maritime tools, signs and locally made furniture.
+It’s all livened up with plenty of interactivity that kids will enjoy.

 10. Wethersfield Cove

 Wethersfield’s natural harbor is an inlet on the Connecticut River.
 Now, Wethersfield Cove is given over to nature, and a popular place for boating in the summer.